disjukr/croquis.js/README.md

 <!-- >>> -->
 ## Am I need to use croquis.js?

-If you have no many time but want beaut function like __layer__, __history(undo and redo)__, __photoshop-like brush__, etc... then __yes__.
+If you have no much time but want beaut function like __layer__, __history(undo and redo)__, __photoshop-like brush__, etc... then __yes__.